losrobbos/coding-advanced-resources/README.md

 https://github.com/losrobbos/github-flow-guide

-#### Git Commits & Aliase
+#### Git Commits & Aliases

-Wie schreibe ich Commit Messages in einem echten Company-Projekt?
+How to formulate a Commit Message in a real company project?

+Are there any rules or conventions?

-Ein üblicher Standard ist die <b>Semantic Commit Message</b>
+A common stanard is the <b>Semantic Commit Message</b>

-Semantic Commit Message Beispiele (fix, feat, docs, chore, etc...): https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716
+Semantic Commit Message Examples (fix, feat, docs, chore, etc...): https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716

-Beispiel Semantic Commit Messages im VueJS Projekt: https://github.com/vuejs/vue/commits/dev
+Example Semantic Commit Messages in the VueJS Project: https://github.com/vuejs/vue/commits/dev

-Die 3 Wege, einen Commit mit Message zu schreiben:
+The 3 ways how to create a commit with a message:
-- `git commit` (öffnet Editor)
+- `git commit` (opens text editor to write message)
-- `git commit -m "Subject Message"` (nur Subject / Oneliner)
+- `git commit -m "Subject Message"` (Subject only / Oneliner)
-- `git commit -m "Subject Message" -m "Body Message` (Subject und Body -> optionale Description)
+- `git commit -m "Subject Message" -m "Body Message` (Subject and Body -> optional description)

 Git Log
-- alle Commits nur mit Message ohne Details anzeigen: `git log --oneline`
+- show all commits just with message, without any details: `git log --oneline`

-Git Aliases setzen (für Git Commands, die man sehr häufig wiederholt): https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases
+How to set Git Aliases (for Git commands we use frequently ): https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases